gird-dev/gird/README.md

 )
 ```

-A (phony) rule with no target file.
-Phony rules are always executed when
+A rule with a phony target (not a file).
+The rule is always executed when
 invoked.

 ```python